 Sure, it’s fun with a friend.
 But it’s a novel experience doing it alone, plus you’ll start new friendships along the way.
 Singapore has plenty of heritage trails and walking, cycling and kayaking tours that highlight food, nature and history.
 Just select your fave!

 Planning to prioritise wellness and bring your mental health back on track?
 We have options!
 Take a day off and slow down to recharge at some of the best spas in Singapore.
 Wanna pamper yourself with a lavish beauty routine?
 Take note of our A to Z skincare guide.
-Or, there’s always the magic of aromatherapy and crystals (if you’re a believer) you can indulge in – from essential oils to luxury candles.
+Or, there’s always the magic of home scents and crystals (if you’re a believer) – just indulge in essential oils and luxury candles.
 It’s total bliss.

 When the going gets tough, get out of the urban gridlock and head back to nature.
 Hiking is one fun way to keep your sanity intact (with health perks along the way).
-From offshore islands to nature spots with peak views to lovely green parks and gardens, there’s something for everyone.
-Take your pick and remember to gear up proper before you set out!
+From offshore islands to nature spots with peak views to lovely green parks and gardens like our OG Botanic Gardens, there’s something for everyone.
+Take your pick and remember to gear up before you set out!

 Put on your walking shoes and take a deep dive into the history of Singapore’s heartlands at charming areas such as Toa Payoh, Balestier, Queenstown and Pasir Ris.
 Or tick off all the national monuments and historical sites of Singapore on your bucket list in one weekend.
 The architecture alone will have you beaming with #localpride.

-Surely you can go solo on this – grab your trusty mat, and detox mentally and physically with yoga at a park like the Singapore Botanic Gardens.
+Surely you can go solo on this – grab your trusty mat, and detox mentally and physically with yoga at a park.
 The lush greenery and fresh air will calm you down in no time.
 Join an outdoor yoga class, or if you’re confident doing it on your own, good on you!
-Psst: no harm wearing your best activewear threads while you’re practising your warrior pose.
+Psst: no harm in wearing your best activewear threads while you’re practising your warrior pose.

 Getting cosy with a book is one of the best ways to spend some quality me-time.
-While you can check into one of the national libraries in town (we recommend the centrally-located [email protected]!), try dropping by a quiet, hidden cafe for a good read.
+While you can check into one of the public libraries in town (we recommend the centrally-located library@orchard!), try dropping by a quiet, hidden cafe for a good read.
 Or curl up on the couch at reading rooms in town.
 Do not disturb!

 You don’t need a buddy to enjoy museum-hopping.
 So pick the exhibition that calls out to you and immerse yourself in the city’s wonderful museums and galleries.
 When you want to switch things up, pop by secret museums for an unusual experience.

 The city is packed to the rafters with award-winning architectural wonders – and we don’t just mean the soaring skyscrapers of the CBD.
-From wonderfully bizarre Art Deco-style office buildings to futuristic mosques, they’re a good reason to time to take time off and admire the architectural wonders in Singapore through your lens.
+From wonderfully bizarre Art Deco-style office buildings to futuristic mosques, they’re a good reason to time to take time off and admire the stunners in Singapore through your lens.
 To start, follow cool photographers on IG.
-Then, make your way to vibrant neighbourhoods to find everything from secret parks to unique HDB blocks.
+Then, make your way to vibrant neighbourhoods to find unique HDB blocks.

-13. Enjoy a movie you actually want to watch
+24. Enjoy a movie you want to watch

 Don’t keep it all in!
 Unleash your stresses by destroying things – legally, of course.
 The Fragment Room is one smashing place to be if you have pent-up anger you want to release, but don’t want your friends to see your ‘rage face’.
 How does it work?
 You pay for the session, gear up and proceed to break objects in a soundproof room.
 Pure satisfaction.

-You’ll never be bored with these fun things to do alone in Singapore!
+You’ll never be bored with these fab things to do alone in Singapore!